scottmk/ti4-reference/snippets/tf/unit-upgrades/empyrean-fighter.md

-### :ti4-tech-unit-upgrade: **Hybrid Crystal Fighter**
+### :ti4-tech-unit-upgrade: **Triune**
-:ti4-faction-base-naalu:
+:ti4-faction-pok-empyrean:
 { .splice-faction }

-**Naalu Fighter** :ti4-unit-fighter:
+**Empyrean Fighter** :ti4-unit-fighter:

 ---

 This unit may move without being transported.

-Each fighter in excess of your ships' capacity counts as ½ of a ship against your fleet pool.
+Fighters in excess of your ships' capacity count against your fleet pool.

+You may remove 3 of your fighters from systems that contain or are adjacent to a player's units to cancel an action card played by that player.

 ---